awslabs/benchmark-ai/bff/doc/anubis-client.md

 * A Unix-like machine

   (This is an executable script so don't forget to chmod it appropriately.
-We recommend putting this programin your $PATH)
+We recommend putting this program in your $PATH)